-Symptoms include rectal bleeding, diarrhea, abdominal cramps, weight loss, and fevers.
-Patients who have had extensive ulcerative colitis for over 8 – 10 years are at an increased risk to develop colorectal cancer.
+Patients who have extensive ulcerative colitis that lasts more than eight years are at an increased risk of developing colorectal cancer.

 Ulcerative colitis may be diagnosed by review of your clinical history and diagnostic testing, like colonoscopy, and other imaging tests.

 Many cases of ulcerative colitis respond to nonsurgical treatments, including medicine to manage your symptoms.
 These may include anti-inflammatory medications or a short course of corticosteroids such as prednisone.

 In moderate to severe cases, immune-modulating drugs or biologics, such as infliximab, adalimumab, or vedolizumab may be recommended by your gastroenterologist.

 However, up to one-third of ulcerative colitis cases eventually need surgery.
 For patients with ulcerative colitis, surgery can provide long-term relief and allow patients to come off of all ulcerative colitis medications.

 If conservative approaches aren’t successful, Dr. Zaghiyan may recommend surgery to treat your ulcerative colitis.

 In patients with long-standing ulcerative colitis, the risk of colorectal cancer and dysplasia (pre-cancer) rises.
 In patients with ulcerative colitis and symptoms lasting greater than eight years, frequent colonoscopies are needed to screen for cancer or dysplasia.

 Another reason why surgery may be recommended is dysplasia or cancer found at the time of a colonoscopy.